mikhtonyuk/pyhk2/README.md

 It is inspired by [HK2 library] for Java that allows easily create plug-in based applications.

+This library provides:
+* Marking classes as services and interfaces as contracts thus declaring explicitly possible extension points and their implementations
+* Runtime discovery of services and contracts
+* Inversion of Control (IoC) and dependency injection (DI)
+* API for fine-level control over service instantiation
+* Lifetime control mechanisms (scopes)
+* Custom injection resolution

 Interfaces for programming to contracts
 ---------------------------------------